-While it’s famous for its extensive server fleet, ironclad security, streaming prowess, and a 24-hour VPN free trial, it’s also infamous for its lack of obfuscation and middling performance.
-But there’s more to it than this basic conclusion.
+While it’s famous for its extensive server fleet, ironclad security, streaming prowess, and a 24-hour VPN free trial, it’s also infamous for its lack of obfuscation and middling speed.
+But there’s more to it than this conclusion.
 Let’s review CyberGhost VPN and see if it’s worth your time and money.

 CyberGhost VPN